-The People Committee was established is chaired by Anna Mealings, and its role is to provide assurance to the Board that all people-related risks are being appropriately managed, and that the Trust's employment processes are fit for purpose and legally compliant.
-In 2021/22 the Committee has maintained its focus on gaining assurance as to the effectiveness of the Trust's staff health and wellbeing provision as the organisation emerges from the pandemic.
-It is also paying close attention to the development of a restorative just culture and on equality, diversity and inclusion across the Trust.
+Paul Fairhurst took over as Chair of the People Committee from Anna Mealings.
+This Committee's original role was to provide assurance to the Board that all people-related risks are being appropriately managed, and that the Trust's employment processes are fit for purpose and legally compliant.
+However, in 2022/23 the focus of its work shifted towards helping to ensure the right culture is in place across the organisation.
+It supported the rolling out of a just and learning approach in leadership and management, and is supporting steps to address issues around discrimination throughout the organisation.
+The Committee has also maintained its focus on gaining assurance as to the effectiveness of the Trust's staff health and wellbeing provision.